Hashs7/Hashs7/README.md

 ## 🌱 About me

 I'm a tech artisan with a commitment to building a sustainable and renewable future.
 With a deep respect for the environment, I weave my code with the threads of eco-consciousness, ensuring that the digital experiences I craft leave the smallest possible ecological footprint and raise awarness.

-## 💻 Tech Alchemist

 As a frontend developer, I specialize in turning complex ideas into intuitive interfaces using JavaScript spells.
 I'm particularly adept at wielding the latest frameworks and libraries to create modern, responsive, and performant web applications.

-## 🌍 Where to find me

-When I'm not busy pushing pixels and pixels of code, you can find me exploring the enchanting streets of Barcelona, soaking in the sun, or sipping on a cup of coffee while contemplating the intricacies of code.
-Connect with me on [LinkedIn](https://www.linkedin.com/in/s%C3%A9bastien-h-a03b6880) to stay updated on my professional journey.
 <!--
 ## 🛠️ Current Arsenal